Hendrix-CS/csci285/exams/exam2aha.md

 ![Snakes and Ladders Board, from Yellow Mountain Imports](../assets/images/snakes_ladders.webp){: .pull-right .w-50 .img-fluid}

-[Snakes and Ladders](https://en.wikipedia.org/wiki/Snakes_and_ladders) is a classic board game with ancient and mystical origin from India. you will attempt to estimate how long it takes a player on average to finish the game.
+[Snakes and Ladders](https://en.wikipedia.org/wiki/Snakes_and_ladders) is a classic board game with ancient and mystical origin from India.
+You will attempt to estimate how long it takes a player on average to finish the game.

 For our purposes, we will use the following setup and rules.
 The board consists of 100 sequentially numbered squares in a 10x10 grid.
 Players start the game by placing a pawn off the board (in space 0).
 On their turn, a player rolls a six-sided die (known as a d6) and moves that many spaces along the track.
 So if you roll a 3, you move 3 spaces ahead.
 When you reach or exceed 100 on the track, you have finished the game.

-The twist is that some spaces are linked through one-way connections to others, either moving you far behind (Snakes) or far ahead (Ladders).
-These connections must be followed.
+The twist is that some spaces are linked through one-way connections to others, either moving you far behind (Snakes) or far ahead (Ladders). **These connections must be followed**.
 When you land on a square with the head of a snake, you must travel backward on the board to the tail square.
 When you land on a square with the base of a ladder, you must travel foward to the top of the ladder.

 To earn a **Partially Complete** on the exam, you must